tonyngmk/msba_bot/README.md

 ### 2. Python

-python-telegram-bot is used to talk from python-telegram, gspread is used to talk from python-(google spreadsheet)
+This project is using Python programming language.

 #### 2.1 Python-Google Spreadsheet

+In essence, the bot will be able to query and insert rows to gsheets directly.

 	python3 -m pip install --user gspread oauth2client

 References: https://gspread.readthedocs.io/en/latest/

-In essence, the bot is able to query and insert rows to gsheets directly.
+To make sure to distinguish *'file-level'* and *'sheet-level'* when updating.

 ###### Get Methods:
 - get_all_records()